sabamdarif/termux-desktop/docs/romhack-tools.md

 Do you want to install Pokémon GBA/NDS romhack development tools (y/n)
 ```

+Porymap is installed automatically as part of this step — no separate prompt is shown.

-To enable it via a pre-made config file, add the following line:
+To enable via a pre-made config file:

 ```
 romhack_tools_answer=y